CapricornoG/Olivo/README.md

 * Create a meals or Recipes pages with a library of recipes.
 * Possibility to add a recipe as a user.
 * Where to buy.
+* I would like to add a container with description text inside for the varieties section, the container would appear after hovering or clicking on the images in the varieties section.

 \
 &nbsp;